 Have you ever been to Sweden?
 If not, I’m sure you will be amazed as well by the beautiful countryside, the relaxed atmosphere, the pureness of the nature, the friendly people, the tranquility, quaint towns and unique hotels and restaurants.

-Last month was my first ever visit to Sweden, and I couldn’t have been more pleasantly surprised!
+Last month was my first ever visit to South Sweden on a road trip through Skåne and I couldn’t have been more pleasantly surprised!

 Although I knew that Sweden is huge, with a lot of countryside, nature and tranquility, and was expecting it to resemble Denmark a bit, I still felt it had a whole different vibe and was so diverse!

 Next to the wide plains, rugged nature and cute towns, the most southern region of Sweden, called Skåne County, also offers beautiful beaches, National Parks and buzzing towns like Malmö.

 Even though it doesn’t have the large pine forests, mountains and fjords which Scandinavia is known for, Skåne is called ‘Provence of Sweden’.
 Many Swedes spend their summers here, as it has some of the best beaches of the country, many cute towns and so much more, even a vineyard!

 I will be happy to show you my favourite towns and sites of our 5 day road trip through the Skåne region, from east to south and west, including a stay in Ystad, Lund and Malmö.